V-isionnn/HFBN/README.md

 ---
 ![avatar](./framework.jpg)
 ---
 This code is for the paper: Constructing Hierarchical Attentive Functional Brain Networks for Early AD Diagnosis.
-The data used in the experiments are from ADNI datasets (https://adni.loni.usc.edu/).
----

 Test
 ```